rifqanzalbina/matplotlib-Py/StackedBarChart/README.md

   representing different time periods or groups. you can observe the evolution of the total value and the contribution of each component.
 - Data Storytelling : Stacked bar charts are useful for representing data in a visually appealing and informative way.
   They can be used in reports . presentation. or dashboards to communicate insights and findings effectively
+- Make it Easier to read for the beginner data analyst to see the data